 Bring on the tough stuff - there’s not just one right answer.

 - One of the most challenging aspects of this novel is piecing together the order in which events occur.
-How does Heller manipulate time, fragment the action and confuse cause and effect?
-More importantly, how does this confusing form fit the function?
+How does Heller manipulate time, fragment the action, and confuse cause and effect?
+More important, how does this confusing form fit the function?
 In other words, how does the way in which this story is told fit with what is actually happening in the story?

 - How is insanity defined in Catch-22?
 What characteristics do "crazy" characters have?
 Is madness the norm or an exception during wartime?

 - Does there seem to be any system of justice in the novel?
 Are "good" characters rewarded while "evil" ones are punished?
 Can we clearly say who is "good" or "evil"?
 If not, is there such thing as justice at all?